dirkjanm/videojs-preroll/README.md

 Simple video.js plugin that uses the video.js' [videojs-contrib-ads](https://github.com/videojs/videojs-contrib-ads) plugin to display a preroll video before the main video starts.

+## Warning

+This branch of the plugin currently only works with video.js 5.0 or newer (current version) with videojs-contrib-ads 3.0 (currently in [development](https://github.com/videojs/videojs-contrib-ads/pull/121)).
+For users migrating from version 0.2.0, make sure your configuration style matches the one below.

 ## Adding the plugin

 Download the [videojs-contrib-ads](https://raw.githubusercontent.com/videojs/videojs-contrib-ads/master/src/videojs.ads.js) plugin or [build it yourself](https://github.com/videojs/videojs-contrib-ads) from the repository.
 Include videojs.ads.js and videojs-preroll after including video.js itself.